 1. Scope

-This document specifies an extension to the OGC API - Features - Part 1: Core standard that defines the behaviour of a server that supports multiple coordinates reference systems.
+This document specifies an extension to the OGC API - Features - Part 1: Core standard that defines the behavior of a server that supports multiple Coordinates Reference Systems (CRS).

-This document assumes that each supported coordinate reference system can be referenced by a unique resource identifier (i.e. a URI).
+This document assumes that each supported CRS can be referenced by a unique resource identifier (i.e. a URI) such as (give an example).

-Specifically, this document specifies:
+This document specifies:

-How, for each offered feature collection, a server advertises the list of supported coordinate reference system identifiers.
+How, for each offered feature collection, a server advertises the list of supported CRS identifiers.

-How the coordinates of geometry valued feature properties can be accessed in one of the supported coordinate reference systems.
+How the coordinates of geometry valued feature properties can be accessed in one of the supported CRSs.

-How features can be accesses from the server using a bounding box specified in one of the supported coordinate reference systems.
+How features can be accessed from the server using a bounding box specified in one of the supported CRSs

-How a server can declare the coordinate reference system used to present feature resources, and optionally the coordinate axis order used.
+How a server can declare the CRS along with an optional axis order used to encode feature resources in response to a request.

 2. Conformance